venorthcarolina/violets-website/_posts/2019-01-07-example-post-1.md

 ---
-title: Blog #1
+title: Why Data Analytics?
-author: violet-evans
+author: Violet Evans
 tags:
   - graduate school
-  - North Carolina
+  - NCSU
   - Institute for Advanced Analytics
 ---

-Why Data Analytics?…
-Posted on November 7, 2023
 During my first week in the program, the question I received the most was: “What made you want to come to the Institute?”
 Although my answer is complex, most often, I would respond that I studied biostatistics at UNC for my undergraduate studies – as if this was an explanation for pursuing graduate school.
 In this post, I reflect on my monumental experiences in undergrad by exploring my gradual realization of why I needed a master’s degree and discussing why I chose data analytics.

 Reflection On Internship Experiences